hbrobotics/hbrc_ros_robot_platform/software/README.md

   to a microcontroller.
   The project directory *can* be stored as a sub-directory in the workspace.
   However, for this project that is not recommended.
-  Instead, projects are store in a different location (the HR2 `git` Repository).
+  Instead, projects are stored in a different location (the HR2 `git` Repository).
   None-the-less, the workspace can work with these projects in various different directories.
   Projects can easily be added and removed from a workspace.